pkmnjourney/3D/assign4/README.md

 - The vertex normals provided in the scene file must be used for Phong shading.
 You must interpolate the vertex normals given in the scene file to the specific location of the ray-triangle intersection (using barycentric coordinates).
 You then use the resulting interpolated normal N in the shading equation (also to compute R).
 This will give smooth specular highlights.
 - If the angle between the view vector (V) and the reflected vector (R) is greater than 90 degrees, R dot V will be negative.
 In this case, the deviation between the reflection direction and the view direction is huge, i.e., we are very far from that case where the reflected and view direction nearly align and where we get specular highlights.
 So, there is no specular reflection in this case, and we can just clamp R dot V to zero.
 Similarly for the diffuse component.
 If L dot N < 0, the light is below the horizon, so we clamp L dot N to 0.
 - Be carefull with floating point error.
 For example, you should not do `a == 0` but instead `abs(a) <= _EPS` with `_EPS` is an adequately small constant.

-## Show People What You Got!!!
-Try to create your own scene, or add animation as in extra credit section.
-We will showcase your results in front of the class.